 Brawl Stars Mythic Brawlers Tier List

 Tara – Tara is arguably the best brawler in Brawl Stars.
-She has good range, but can also do a lot of damage up close.
-Her attacks pierce through enemies, and her Super is clutch.
+She has good range while also dealing a lot of damage up close.
+Her attacks pierce through enemies, and her Super is extremely clutch.
 Enemy team has all the gems?
 Your Super can wipe them all out if they're bunched together.
 Your opponent has the ball in brawl ball and is close to scoring?
-Her Super can take them away from the ball and wipe them out.
+Her Super can take them away from the ball and severely damage them

 Tara's Support from Beyond Gadget is an instant win button in Heist if you manage to reach the safe in one piece.
 Her shadows, along with Tara's attack, can win a Heist match in a matter of seconds.
 Both of her star powers summon a shadow as well, which can either heal her + her teammates, or attack the enemy.
 Both are incredibly useful and you can't go wrong with either.